Foresight knowledge management tool

 Diversified reading of megatrends

-To develop robust long term policies, policymakers need to be well aware of the trends and drivers that are shaping our society.
+The aim is to facilitate new, quicker and effective ways of engaging policy-makers in future-thinking in order to build resilient and robust policies.
 Through horizon-scanning, sense-making and trends analysis, the EU Policy Lab can develop and provide a more diversified reading of the forces shaping the future.
 Understanding the interconnections amongst drivers and trends will serve as a solid basis for embarking on new foresight projects.
-More importantly, it will also enable a systematic understanding of issues to build future-proof processes that can feed more quickly into policymaking, promoting a longer-term thinking in policy planning.
-The aim is to evolve into a well-known and credible reference tool for foresight practitioners and policy-makers alike.
+More importantly, it will also enable a systematic understanding of issues to build future-proof processes that can feed more quickly into policy making, promoting a longer-term thinking in policy planning.

 Foresight knowledge management and trends analysis